 Download PrivadoVPN Free directly from the website (opens in new tab)(opens in new tab)

 Windscribe's free service is one of the best, and it combines a number of premium features not often seen given away for nothing – a firewall, 10 servers, a choice between IPsec/IKEv2 and OpenVPN, and 10GB of data available every month.

 However, what free users aren't privy to is Windscribe's 'Windflix' servers – connections that are dedicated to giving access to blocked Netflix locations.

-That doesn't mean you'll 100% not be able to access Netflix though, and with 10 servers available you've got a good selection to choose from.
+That doesn't mean you'll won't be able to access Netflix though, and in our testing we had some successes with UK Netflix – you'll just need to do some trial and error.
 Also, seeing as it's totally free to sign up, even if Windscribe can't get you access to Netflix you won't lose out on any money – and it's super-quick to install, too, so it's worth a go.

 The best free trial VPNs for Netflix(opens in new tab)

 Surfshark is one of our favourite services on the market, not only because it's the best cheap VPN, but also thanks to its genuinely free 7-day trial.
 It's fast, easy to use and affordable – what more could you want?